b45ch1/algopy/README.rst

 -------------------------------------------------------------

 Description:
-    ALGOPY allows to differentiate complex simulation codes by using Algorithmic Differentiation (AD) techniques in the forward and reverse mode.
+    ALGOPY allows you to differentiate functions implemented as computer programs by using Algorithmic Differentiation (AD) techniques in the forward and reverse mode.

     Speciality of ALGOPY is the possibility to differentiate functions that contain matrix functions as +,-,*,/, dot, solve, qr, eigh, cholesky.

 Rationale:
     ALGOPY is a research prototype striving to provide state of the art algorithms.